 Volunteers are supported by a strong sense of camaraderie among their peers and challenged in new ways through exposure to difference, vulnerability, and reflection.
 Volunteers and participants alike have come to expect opportunities for growth, community, and fun, and a rewarding experience.

-There are two sections of SLiCE Adaptive Swim.
+There are two SLiCE Adaptive Swim sessions each week.
 Each swim session is preceded by a volunteer meeting featuring teambuilding, community partner presentations, and reflection on topics related to disability, service, and advocacy.

 - Sunday afternoons from 3:30-5:30pm at the Edora Pool and Ice Center’s (EPIC) swimming pool.
 Participants must be at EPIC by 4:30 PM